slavabdev/MS2-coffeeshop-website/README.md

 - All buttons and links have been tested several times to make sure they work correctly.
 - Friends and family members reviewed the website from their devices to make sure that website is displaying well and all functions are working properly.
 ### Known Bugs
-- At the current moment, submit function doesn’t work as it should.
-When clicking on “Contact me” button in the Contact form, a local post client will be launched.
+- At the current moment, if the user clicks on different subscription options buttons for many times, it causes to a page "freezing".
+To eliminate this user has to put a cursor and click at any place of the form lines or refresh the page.
 ## Deployment
 This project was developed using the GitPod, committed to Git and pushed to GitHub.
 ### GitHub Pages
 To deploy the project to GitHub Pages the following steps were taken:
 1. Log in to GitHub and go to the [slavabdev](https://github.com/slavabdev?tab=repositories) GitHub Repository.
-2. From the list if existing repositories select the **slavabdev/portfolio-ms1**.
+2. From the list if existing repositories select the **slavabdev/MS2-coffeeshop-website**.
 3. At the top-right side of the Repository section, click on "Settings" Button.
 4. Scroll down to the "GitHub Pages" section.
 5. Under "Source", click the dropdown menu and change it from "None" to «Master Branch".